snoyberg/posa-chapter/warp.md

 ### Specialization and avoiding re-calculation

+(FIXME: "'specialization' as used here is a bit confusing, as GHC has a SPECIALIZE pragma, which is what I first thought was meant. instead it is about creating a GMT-only date formatting function.)

 GHC provides a profiling mechanism, but it has a limitation: correct profiling is only possible if a program runs in the foreground and does not spawn child processes.